-The City has the authority to impose reasonable conditions on the issuance of encroachment permits.
+Work covered under the permit will be performed according to the City’s Design and Construction Standards and Specifications.
+The City also has the authority to impose reasonable conditions on the issuance of encroachment permits.
 The following types of conditions are commonly imposed to provide legal and financial protection for the City from loss or liability that may arise from the work authorized by the permit:

-This is a standard condition that requires the applicant to pay for the City's defense and to hold the City harmless if it is sued by someone in connection with the work done under the permit issued to the applicant.
+A standard condition will apply to all permits that requires the applicant to hold the City harmless in the event that legal action is initiated by someone in connection with the work done under the permit issued to the applicant.

-Proper controls will be required to minimize the impacts of the work on traffic and pedestrians.
+Proper controls will be required to minimize the impacts of the work on vehicular and pedestrian traffic.